Ten U.S high school science teachers will learn how to build independent scientific research programs in their communities

 WASHINGTON, D.C. - July 21, 2011

-The ten teachers selected in March as part of Society for Science & the Public’s (SSP) 2011 class of the SSP Fellowship will attend the Fellows Institute next week in Washington, DC.
+The ten teachers selected in March as part of Society for Science & the Public’s (Society) 2011 class of the Society Fellowship will attend the Fellows Institute next week in Washington, DC.
 The Fellows Institute provides intensive training to teachers and enables each Fellow to earn graduate level credit for their work.

 The 2011 class of Fellows includes teachers selected from rural and urban areas, large and small communities, and schools that serve under-resourced communities.
 They are:

 Chris Todd Campbell, Simsboro High School, Ruston, LA

 Donna Donnelly, New Century Technology High School, Huntsville, AL

 Dominique Evans-Bye, Clark High School, La Crescenta, CA

 Mario Alberto Godoy-Gonzalez, Royal High School, Royal City, WA

 Travis Hartberger, McKinley Technology High School, Washington, DC